UWSEDS/uwseds.github.io/projects.md

 ## Presentations
 Teams
-will present their projects, either as a poster or a 25 minute oral presentation.
+will present their projects using slides in
+15 minute oral presentation.
-The presentation should include: problem description and motivation, data used, use cases, design, and demonstration (either live or in screen shots).
+The presentation should include:

-The presentations will take place on Wed Dec 14 between 1pm and 3pm in the Data Science Studio
-(6th floor of the Physics and Astronomy Building).
+- Background.
+Describe the problem or area being addressed.
+- Data used.
+What data did you use?
+How was it obtained?
+What are its limitations?
+- Use cases.
+How users will interact with your system in a way that addresses the problem area.
+- Demo.
+Demonstrate your software.
+- Design.
+Describe the components and how they interact to accomplish the use cases.
+- Project Structure.
+Show the structure of your github repository.
+- Lessons learned and future work.

+You should post a PDF of your presentation in the docs folder of your project.

 ## Grading Rubric
 Projects will be evaluated based on the following criteria: